I've always wanted to do a time travel fic, and here we go! Time travel, Kakashi, and Minato; my three favourite things -what could go wrong?

 Near death, and limbs giving out, the search team slowly made their way back to Konoha with Sasuke and Karin in tow.

-With Kakashi as the apparent Hokage since Danzou no longer held the position, he reappointed Sasuke as a leaf-nin, only after stripping him of his privileges.
+Still, for a defector, Sasuke wasn't treated too horribly.
+There were only a few rules he'd set on the teen.
 No longer was Sasuke allowed to carry any other weapon other than standard kunai in the village.
 He was watched twenty-four seven, and could be immobilized at any time he seemed to be a harm.
-Training was not allowed unless supervised.
-Naruto's immense trust was the only reason why the boy wasn't treated any worse.
+Neither was training was not allowed unless supervised.
+Naruto's immense trust was the only reason why the teen wasn't treated any worse.

 The villagers for the most part, listened to their temporary Hokage.
 When Tsunade-sama awoke from her coma and retook the position, they grudgingly accepted Sasuke back.
 This was only after Naruto whined at her for days to trust Sasuke herself.

 The village of Konoha treated Sasuke with as much scorn as they had once given Naruto, if not more.
-Who could blame them after Sasuke tried to kill all the villagers?
-The girls no longer swooned after him, and Sasuke, although accepted, was left alone.
+Who could blame them after Sasuke's attempt at their lives?
+The girls no longer swooned after him, and Sasuke, although accepted, was left to his lonesome self.

 And the girl, Karin; not much could be said about her.
 She died before they could save her, still calling out for Sasuke.